 Even a mild concussion can cause lingering issues in the form of TBI side effects.
 TBI side effects can include: changes in mood and personality, chronic headaches, problems with memory and concentration

-Veterans with PTSD are twice as likely to have a substance use disorder, which often leads to a serious addiction.
-This can result from prescription medications given to treat service-related pain, or from Veterans using substances to try and self-medicate their symptoms rather than seeking professional help.
+Veterans and First Responders with PTSD are twice as likely to have a substance use disorder, which often leads to a serious addiction.
+This can result from prescription medications given to treat service-related pain, or from Veterans and First Responders using substances to try and self-medicate their symptoms rather than seeking professional help.

 When it comes to treating PTSD, Veterans have a range of safe and effective options available to them.
-The most important thing is finding a facility that specializes in the treatment of Veterans so that you are getting the most appropriate and trauma-informed care.
-At Sunrise Veterans Health, we offer a number of different treatment options for Veterans with PTSD, including:
+The most important thing is finding a facility that specializes in the treatment of Veterans and First Responders so that you are getting the most appropriate and trauma-informed care.
+At Sunrise Rehabilitation and Recovery, we offer a number of different treatment options for Veterans and First Responders with PTSD, including:

 - Individual Therapy